Intensive Technical Assistance

 6. A Two-Day Site Visit by OIB-TAC

-Activities during site visit include case file reviews, finalizing the SWOT, identification of opportunities for improvement, technical assistance on those opportunities, such as workshops or training for staff.
+Activities during the site visit include case file reviews, finalizing the SWOT, identification of opportunities for improvement and technical assistance on those opportunities.

 Lastly, informed by the SWOT, a minimum of three measurable goals are identified.